jsramesh1990/Memory_Management_Project/boot_process.md

 - Init systems are evolving: systemd is now dominant on many distributions.
 - Root filesystem may reside locally (SSD, HDD) or be network-mounted (NFS) depending on target deployment.
 - For secure boot or measured boot on PC/servers, UEFI Secure Boot adds steps of signature verification (not covered in embedded i.MX case).

-### 1.5 Additional Important Notes
-- On embedded variants of Linux, you might skip BIOS/UEFI and use U-Boot or other bootloader directly.
-- Init systems are evolving: systemd is now dominant on many distributions.
-- Root filesystem may reside locally (SSD, HDD) or be network-mounted (NFS) depending on target deployment.
-- For secure boot or measured boot on PC/servers, UEFI Secure Boot adds steps of signature verification (not covered in embedded i.MX case).

 ---
 [Back to TOC](#table-of-boot-process)